Pennsylvania Illegal Gambling Firms Agree $5M Closure And Forfeiture Deal

 Posted on: April 8, 2026, 03:26h.

-Two companies in Pennsylvania that claimed to develop and distribute skill games across the commonwealth have pleaded guilty to felony charges and agreed to pay a multimillion-dollar settlement and wind down their businesses.
+Two companies in Pennsylvania that claimed to develop and distribute skill games across the commonwealth have pled guilty to felony charges and agreed to pay a multi-million-dollar settlement to the state while winding down their businesses.

-On Wednesday, Pennsylvania Attorney General Dave Sunday announced that Buffalo Skill Games, Inc., and JJ Amusement, Inc., had agreed to dissolution and the forfeiture of $5 million in cash and assets.
+On Wednesday, April 8, Pennsylvania Attorney General Dave Sunday announced that Buffalo Skill Games, Inc., and JJ Amusement, Inc., had each agreed to the dissolution of their respective businesses and the forfeiture of $5 million in cash and assets.
 The terms were settled upon through a plea resolution.

 But unlike the Pennsylvania Skill brand, the most widespread skill game, Buffalo Skill and JJ’s terminals were unregulated, illegal slot machines, many of which featured dismal odds.